 VPNs are growing in popularity, perhaps as a reaction to security fears online, but perhaps also because it can help you watch streaming services like Netflix or BBC iPlayer from another country.
 We explain how to set up and use a VPN on your PC.

-First, let us briefly explain what a VPN and how it works is to get you started.
+First, let us briefly explain what a VPN is and how it works is to get you started.
 VPN stands for virtual private network and there are several reasons why you might want to use one.

 One is that a VPN prevents people from spying on you while you use the internet, and this is useful if you travel with a laptop, smartphone or tablet and access Wi-Fi hotspots in public places.
 It does the same thing when you're using the internet at home, or in the office.

 A VPN can also be used to make it appear as if you are located in another country.
 This can unlock services that are blocked from your real location, for example, you can watch catch-up TV like BBC iPlayer while on holiday or a business trip abroad.
 Some VPNs even let you watch US Netflix in the UK - we've rounded up the best VPNs for streaming here, if you know that's why you want to use one.

 How to use a VPN

 The first thing you'll need to do in order to start using a VPN is to sign up for the service of your choice and download it.
 If you've chosen NordVPN, go to its website and click Buy Now.
 Most VPN services have three tiers depending on how long you want to commit for, and most have a money back guarantee that'll reassure you if you aren’t completely sure whether a VPN is going to work for you.